1993 - Thug Life Original : Do U Love The Thug Life ?

 13. Time 2 Get My Drank On (TL Mix) feat.
 Y?N-Vee - unleaked

-- Tracks 1-13 are the official tracklist of the promo tape (revealed by Banned in bomb1st forum in late 2021) when it was rejected by Interscope or delayed due to sample clearance issues.
+• Tracks 1-13 is the official tracklist of the promo tape (revealed by Banned in bomb1st forum in late 2021) as it was purposed to Interscope in May of 93 and delayed due to sample clearance issues.

-- Tracks 2, 4, 7, 9 and 12 are not included in the Thug Life Demo Tape, even in an alternate mix.
+• Tracks 2, 4, 7, 9 and 12 were not included in the Thug Life Demo Tape, even in an alternate mix.

-- Tracks 3 and 10 are the only confirmed leaked tracks.
-Track 9 is also probably similar to the leaked version.
+• Tracks 3 and 10 are the only confirmed full leaked tracks.

 Starting on new bases : from a soundtrack to a new album project